sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Created scenes for main menu and death screen
 - Implemented basic working death screen and main menu
 - Fixed a bug where the floor number was never being reset when the player died.
+- Fixed a bug where the wheel roller's speed was being incremented every attack